qfluentwidgets/qfluentwidgets.github.io/dev/docs/guide/designer.md

 ### Using plugin

+For all the following operations, they must be performed in an English path.

+For Windows systems, you can download `FluentDesigner_v1.*.*.7z` from the [project release page](https://github.com/zhiyiYo/PyQt-Fluent-Widgets/releases) or the QQ group files.
+After extracting the archive, double-click on `FluentDesigner.exe` to launch QtDesigner with the installed plugins.

+If you don't want to use Fluent Designer or you are not using a Windows system, you can follow the steps below to launch QtDesigner with the installed plugins:

 1. create a virtual environment, `conda` is the recommended way.

 2. Activate virtual environment and run the following code in shell: